ggkarthik/microservices-demo-app/CI_CD_FIXES.md

 - Updated `trufflesecurity/trufflehog` from v3.42.0 to v3.90.6
 - Updated `anchore/sbom-action` from v0 to v0.20.5
 - Updated `aquasecurity/trivy-action` from master to 0.33.1
+- Updated `actions/upload-artifact` and `actions/download-artifact` from v3 to v4

 ## 7. Permissions